 The preservation of reproductive rights is one of the greatest challenges to personal rights in 2022.
 Activists in both the developed and developing worlds share this common fear as governments large and small slowly roll back on previously established legal rights.

-The authorities in Bosnia and Herzegovina should focus on young people and families leaving the country.
+The authorities in Bosnia and Herzegovina (BiH) should focus on young people and families leaving the country.
 The large diaspora can also be one of the possible sources of economic development of the home country.
+Moving abroad, as the diaspora says, does not erase memories or ties with the homeland, but creates a changing perception of what home is.